kkyon/botflow/docs/route/index.rst

 Branch
 ------
-    most Basic route of the databot .it duplicate the parent from the parent pipe.
+    most Basic route of the Botflow .it duplicate the parent from the parent pipe.

 Return